Books by David Carle CLICK ON COVERS FOR BOOK DETAILS

 Published November 2008 by Arcadia Publishing in the "Images of America" series

-and Nevada.
-The lake’s unusual water chemistry produces algae
+Yosemite National Park and Nevada.
+The lake’s unusual water chemistry produces

-and brine shrimp, feeding millions of birds and creating strange
+algae and brine shrimp, feeding millions of birds and creating strange mineral

-the surrounding camps, mines, and towns.
-Around the lake, the town of
+surrounding camps, mines, and towns.
+Around the lake, the town of Lee Vining

 Authors Don Banta, a 75-year Lee Vining resident, and David Carle, a Mono Lake ranger for 19 years, present here a collection of vintage Mono Lake photography.
 Working with archival materials from local families and the Mono Lake Committee, Carle and Banta show the lake, its environs, and its history through stirring imagery, including the lengthy court battle over the lake and its tributary creeks.